Noovo

 Noovo is a Canadian French-language terrestrial television network owned by Bell Media, a division of BCE Inc. Originally launched in 1986 as Télévision Quatre‑Saisons (TQS), it rebranded to "V" in 2009 and to "Noovo" on August 31, 2020.
-The rebrand unified the conventional TV channel and its digital platform Noovo.ca under one integrated brand, targeting younger audiences and Francophone pop culture in Québec.
+The rebrand unified the conventional TV channel and its digital platform Noovo.ca under one integrated brand, targeting younger audiences and Francophone pop culture in Quebec.

-The network was launched in 1986 as Télévision Quatre-Saisons (TQS), and was known by that name until Remstar, which had bought the network in 2008, renamed it V on August 31, 2009.
+The network was launched in 1986 as Télévision Quatre-Saisons (TQS), and was owned by the Pouliot family until Vidéotron acquired the network in 1995, before being resold to Quebecor.
+Quebecor then divested TQS in 2001 who then sold the network to a joint venture of Bell Globemedia and Cogeco until Remstar bought the network in 2008, who renamed it V on August 31, 2009.
 It was the namesake and flagship property of V Media Group (now known as Remstar Media Group), a separate company majority-owned by Remstar owner Maxime Rémillard (partially through Remstar).
-V was acquired by Bell Media in May 2020, after which it was renamed Noovo on August 31, 2020.
+V was re-acquired by Bell Media in May 2020, after which it was renamed Noovo on August 31, 2020.
 The name "Noovo" is a stylized phonetic spelling of "nouveau", the French word for "new".